ismaelmosquera/imrlib/readme.md

 An abstract class having an envelope and a wave, from you can derive
 a subclass just setting its wave type.
 >
-> - Carrier.java: Derived from Synthesizer having a SineWave.
-> - MusicalInstrument.java: Derived from Synthesizer having a MusicalNote.
+> - MusicalSynthesizer.java: Derived from Synthesizer having a MusicalNote.
 >

 ###### **Modulator.java**

-A class to modulate another signal.
+An abstract class to modulate another signal.
 In addition to an envelope,
 you can choose the kind of wave to modulate a signal.
 Wave types to choose:
 >